 Meningitec (conjugate, against serogroup C) vaccine is used in France.
 At least 680 children have suffered from this vaccine.
 They sued the company, and their lawyer ordered a laboratory test of the vaccine.
 It turned out that it contains nanoparticles of heavy metals such as titanium, lead and zirconium.Environmental risk factors in paediatric inflammatory bowel diseases: a population based case control study.
 2005, Baron, Gut

 BCG vaccinated with Crohn's disease 3.6 times more often unvaccinated.Hepatitis A outbreak in HIV-infected MSM and in PrEP-using MSM despite the high level of immunity, Lyon, France, January to June 2017.
 2017, Charre, Euro Surveill

-It is also reported that since it is possible to get hepatitis A from the reuse of needles, slamming (intravenous drug use during anal sex contact) - a practice that is gaining popularity among some groups of homosexuals may also increase the risk of the disease.
-More: , [2 ].
+It is also reported that since contracting hepatitis A is also possible from needle sharing, slamming (intravenous drug use during anal contact), a practice that is gaining popularity among certain homosexual groups, can also increase the risk of infection.
+More: , .

 After the introduction of rotavirus vaccination in France, 508 side effects have been registered (201 of them serious), and 47 cases of intussusception.
 2 infants died of intussusception, and another one died of necrotizing enterocolitis.
 In the five years preceding the vaccination, only one lethal case of intussusception has been reported.
 Therefore, rotavirus vaccine has not been included into the national immunization schedule and is not financed by the government.